System Capacity Utilization KPI

 The percentage of the company's system capacity that is being used at any given time.
 A high utilization rate may indicate a need to upgrade the systems to handle increased demand.

-System Capacity Utilization Interpretation
+Measuring System Capacity Utilization in Practice

 Common Pitfalls